Allies fear the United States is becoming less reliable, with growing concern about a possible Trump comeback. - ExBulletin

 Bronwen Maddox, director of the international affairs think tank Chatham House, said such arguments underestimate how destabilizing Trump has been and will likely continue to be if he is re-elected.

-For those who say his first term didn't do much damage to the international order, one answer is that he withdrew the United States from the JCPOA, the deal aimed at curbing Iran's nuclear program.
+For those who say his first term did not do much damage to the international order, one answer is that he withdrew the United States from the JCPOA, the agreement aimed at curbing terrorism.
+Iranian nuclear program.
 Since then, Iran's accelerating work has made it a state on the brink of nuclear weapons, she said in a recent speech about the year ahead.

 Biden criticized Trump's Iran policies but failed to rebuild bridges with Tehran, which continues to flex its muscles in the region.